mattscripted/til/devops/ec2-instance-open-address-http.md

-# EC2 Instance - "Open address" with HTTP
+# "Open address" for an EC2 instance opens with HTTPS, even if it's not supported

 While working through freeCodeCamp.org's [AWS Basics for Beginners](https://www.youtube.com/watch?v=ulprqHHWlng&t=5268s) course, I was unable to view our simple `index.html` file on my EC2 instance.